 Preschool teachers care for children who are too young for kindergarten.
 These educators create daily lessons and plan academic activities that improve children's communication skills and teach preschool concepts, such as shapes and colors.

-How to Choose a Bachelor's in Teaching Program
+What to Expect in a Bachelor's in Education Program

 Concentrations Offered for a Bachelor’s Degree in Teaching

 - Elementary Education

 - This concentration includes insight on the best teaching methods for children.
 Students obtain an understanding of child development and apply this knowledge in required student teaching experiences.

 - Science Education

 - Some programs allow students to concentrate on specific fields and grade levels.
 For instance, students may pursue a degree for teaching science at the middle school level.
 These programs provide information and methods for adolescent students and related academic concepts.

 - This option focuses on learning needs and classroom environments for high school students.
 Program candidates may need to select an academic field for additional concentration, such as English, math, French, or history.
 Secondary education majors may also explore adolescent behavior and teaching methods.